Mvk122/UOM-CompSci-Notes/implementingSystemOnChip/past_papers/2019/Answers.md

 # 1j
 * It is sometimes better for components of a chip such as RAM to be implemented/ manufactured through a different process not using standard gates to be then copied and pasted as necessary as part of the design.

+# 2a
+TODO

+# 2b
+* The wider a transistor, the higher impedance and drive it has.

+# 2c
+no idea

+# 2d
+* The capacitance of the wire will be large hence the edges will be slower thus:
+	* The device will operate slower as it takes longer for a 0 to settle to a 1.
+	* Noise has a bigger impact.

+# 2e
+* Buffer insertion after the P&R stage.

+# 2f
+* If power efficiency is the goal, then